 The Brooks gag formulas are definitely still there, but seem lazily inserted as dependable fallback material, rather than inspired stylistic substance.
 Jokes which 15-year-olds used to repeat ad nauseam on the schoolyard now fall flat and wearisome on inured sensibilities.

 Not only does DEAD AND LOVING IT suffer from rehashed and lazy gags, Brooks’s direction lacks cohesion; wide shots, reverses and close-ups which serve no purpose, camera blandly flitting from one unnecessary shot to the next, not merely misdirecting our eye, but searching for subject matter to fill the frame judiciously.
-These sore thumbs stick out and detract from the already-sparse humor.

 On paper, Leslie Nielsen’s Dracula seemed like a hilarious coup, as did Mel Brooks’s Dr. Van Helsing, but both seemed to be laboring under the specter of their own reputations as funnymen.
 Nielsen works best when he plays straight, oblivious to his own humor, but here he actively goes for laughs, which means that either Brooks doesn’t know how to work Nielsen or disastrously opted to make Nielsen play against his forte.
 And Brooks’s Van Helsing is too self-aware of every mispronunciation he makes – for the sake of schoolyard quotes – to be genuinely funny.